 - Moraxella catarrhalis

-The definition of atypical bacteria is that they cannot be cultured in the normal way or detected using a gram stain.
-Atypical bacteria are most often implicated in pneumonia.
+Atypical bacteria cannot be cultured in the normal way or detected using a gram stain.
+Atypical pneumonia refers to pneumonia caused by atypical bacteria.

 - Legions – Legionella pneumophila